-Muscarinic receptors are widely spread throughout the body, and are involved in the regulation of fundamental physiological processes, like the modulation of the heart rate and control of motor systems.
-In the central nervous system the cholinergic transmission is mainly mediated by muscarinic receptors.
+Muscarinic receptors are widely spread throughout the body, and are involved in the regulation of fundamental physiological processes such as modulation of heart rate and control of motor systems.
+In the central nervous system, cholinergic transmission is mainly mediated by muscarinic receptors.
 Dendroaspis venoms contain toxins that potently inhibit muscle- and neuronal-type nicotinic acetylcholine receptors (32, 33).
 Cardiotoxins present in mamba venoms include D. polylepis (MT, MT and MT) and D. angusticeps (MT1-MT7) muscarinic toxins, 65-66-residue polypeptides of the three-finger toxin (3FTx) family [MT1, 4DO8, MT2, 1FF4, MT7, 2VLW], which preferentially recognize the M1 and M4 muscarinic receptor subtypes (34, 35), and -adrenergic toxins from D. angusticeps and D. polylepis that interact with 1- and 2-adrenoceptors (36, 37).

-Acetylcholinesterase (AChE) of the neurotransmitter acetylcholine at cholinergic synapses in the central and peripheral nervous systems, is a target site for fasciculins (Fas), 61-amino acid peptides of the 3FTx toxin family found in black mamba venom (38, 39).
-These proteins has been called fasciculins since after injection into mice they causes severe, generalized and long-lasting (5-7 hours) fasciculations (38).
+Acetylcholinesterase (AChE) of the neurotransmitter acetylcholine, at cholinergic synapses in the central and peripheral nervous systems, is a target site of mamba venom fasciculins (Fas), 61-amino acid peptides of the 3FTx toxin family (38, 39).
+This terminology reflects the fact that these proteins cause severe, generalized and long-lasting (5-7 hours) fasciculations (38).
 X-ray crystal structures of Fas-AChE complexes [1FSS, 1KU6, 4EY8] (40-42) have revealed a synergistic and conformationally flexible three-point anchorage, consistent with the picomolar KD of the complex, and which may serve as a model for the binding mechanism of structurally related -neurotoxins and muscarinic agonists to their respective ACh receptors.